lprimeroo/problem-1/README.md

 ## Samples

-As a test the script was run on 2 famous repositories:
+As a test, the script was run on 3 famous repositories:

 1. RxJava:
     * Total Number of Commits: ~5471